UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 ---------------

 ```
-drwxr-xr-x 2 user rcops 4096 2009-12-08 07:31 a_directory
+drwxr-xr-x 4 course1 ucaac2   4096 Jun  6 12:43 bread

         drwxr-xr-x      - File type and permissions
-        2		- Number of links to the file
+        4               - Number of links to the file
-        user         	- User name of file owner
+        course1         - User name of file owner
-        rcops           - Group to which the file belongs
+        ucaac2          - Group to which the file belongs
         4096            - size of file in bytes
-        2009-12-08      - last change data
+        Jun 6           - last change date
-        07:31           - last change time
+        12:43           - last change time
-        a_directory     - file name
+        bread           - file name
 ```

-* **ls -l** - list file properties (details)

 File permissions
 ----------------